 Currently, Google is focusing on three aspects of the user experience (note that the Core Web Vitals will evolve over time).
 These 3 aspects are:

 Visual stability performance – Cumulative Layout Shift (CLS) should be maintained at 0.1 for a good user experience.
+The CLS is a measurement of visual stability and with each page element movement (shift) during the loading process the score increases.

 Tools to measure Core Web Vitals